jerodsanto/dreamy/README.md

      users                              # list user accounts: details

+     api:cmds                           # list all API commands the current API key has access to api:cmd_args                       # list all API commands including argument and result fields

 Listing of passwords is no longer supported by the Dreamhost API.

 That's it for now.
 New commands should be springing up as Dreamy and the DreamHost API mature!